mtlynch/mtlynch.io/_book_reports/outliers.md

   * You need to be at least 6'1 to have a reasonable shot at the NBA, but 6'8 players are not substantially better than 6'2 players.
   * Similarly, your IQ needs to be above a certain threshold to achieve exceptional success, but above that threshold, it's not a good predictor of success.
 * [Terman's Termites](https://en.wikipedia.org/wiki/Genetic_Studies_of_Genius)
-  * Lewis Terman conducted a long study whre he selected 1,470 children with the highest IQs among a pool of 250k tested.
+  * Lewis Terman conducted a long study where he selected 1,470 children with the highest IQs among a pool of 250k tested.
+  * Terman lovingly referred to the children in the study as his "Termites." *[Ed: Awful name]*
   * When they reached adulthood, none of the people in the group achieved exceptional succcess.
-They performed about the same as a random sample of children.
+    * They performed about the same as a random sample of children.
   * Two children that Terman rejected later went on to win Nobel prices.
 * Nobel laureates tend ot graduate from pretty good undergraduate colleges, but they don't come exclusively from top-tier schools like Harvard or MIT.